Kaikeyi

-Kaikeyi (Sanskrit: कैकेयी, IAST: Kaikeyī) is the second consort of King Dasharatha, and a queen of Ayodhya in the Hindu epic Ramayana.
+Kaikeyi,(Sanskrit: कैकेयी, IAST: Kaikeyī) is a princess of Kekeya and the queen of Kosala in the Hindu epic Ramayana.
+Kaikeyi is the second and favourite consort of King Dasharatha, who ruled Kosala from its capital, Ayodhya.
+She is the mother of Bharata.

 Out of Dasharatha's three wives, Kaikeyi exerts the most influence.
 Formerly the princess of Kekeya, she is described to have served as an able counsellor to her husband during times of war.
-She is the mother of Bharata.
 Initially loving and motherly towards her stepson, Prince Rama, Kaikeyi's mind is poisoned by Manthara, her maid.
 Under her influence, Rama is exiled to the forest for a period of fourteen years.

 Legend

 Birth and early life

 Kaikeyi is born to King Ashvapati of Kekeya shortly before her mother was exiled.
 She was raised with her only mother figure being her hunchbacked nursemaid, Manthara.
 She is raised with seven brothers, including her twin, Yudhājit.

+Marriage and child

+Kaikeyi is married to the king of Kosala, Dashratha.
+Dasharatha performs the Putrakameshti yagna along with his three wives in hopes of blessings for children.
+At the sacrifice conducted by Rishyasringa to obtain sons for the childless Dasharatha, a divine being emerged from the flames with a golden vessel filled with divine payasam (a milk delicacy) prepared by the gods.
+Dasharatha offers half of this divine food to Kausalya, a quarter to Sumitra (i.e., literally 'half of that which remained'), an eighth to Kaikeyi (i.e., again, 'half of that which remained'), and then, upon reflection, gives the final eighth to Sumitra again.
+Consequently, Kausalya gives birth to Rama, Sumitra to the twins Lakshmana and Satrughna, and Kaikeyi to Bharata.

-Boons
+Boons by Dasharatha

 In a battle between the devas and the asuras, Dasharatha rode to Devaloka, accompanied by Kaikeyi, to help Indra fight against the asuras.
 The devas were at a disadvantage due to the sorcery employed by Shambara and his army of asuras.
 Dasharatha, riding a chariot, faced the asuras in ten directions at the same time.
 In this battle, his chariot had to be turned to every direction in a swift manner.
 During the battle, the bolt of one of the wheels slipped out, and the wheel was about to disengage when Kaikeyi inserted her thumb in the hole of the bolt, and kept the chariot steady.
-When the king learnt of this presence of mind on Kaikeyi's part, he was pleased, and offered her two boons.
+When the king learnt of this, he was pleased, and offered her two boons.
 The queen said that she would ask for those two boons in the future, as she wished for nothing right then and there.